Nelchois/TIL/ML/ML.md

 3. Machine learning
 4. Predict by using test datasets.

+## Basic concept of Machine Learning
 * algorithms : the method or order to solve the problem.

 * machine learning : let machine learn about pattern and make the automatic algorithms.

 * big data : so huge data that is hard to collect, save and analyze in existing database.
 Machine learning has basic structure that y = f(x).
 Machine learning is a procedure to find that y with use data(x).
 It will present f(), which we want.

 * supervised learning : we give problems(data(x)) and answers(data(y)) to the  machine that make it finds the rule in problem cases.

 * unsupervised learning : it's an opposite of supervised learning. we give only training data(data(x)) and machine find the rule in data itself.

 * reinforcement learning : computer learned and simulated rule in the world itself like a game rewards or punishment, generation : make something new didn't exist in the world like chatbot or make human face.

+* null type data : existed data, however not recorded data.
+Even though data is existed, but it's impossible to train model without that data.
+We usually drop these data for preprocessing.
+    1. ```dropna``` if we use this method, code will delete row that include NaN type data.
+After using this method, we should make new object or use ```inplace = True```, normally we make new object.
+    2. ```drop``` we can set option(how).
+If we give 'all' to option, code will delete row that all data is NaN type data.
+On the other way, if we give 'any' to option that make same result for ```dropna``` method.
+    - 'axis' option set applicable axis in method, for example, if we use ```dropna``` method with ```axis = 1``` option, then code delete column instead of row.

+* outlier : values which too big or too small that has big difference with other dataset.
+Usually it's hard to use these data for training.

 ### Classification, Regression
 We can solve two types of problems in supervised learning.